AyarLabs/ACG/README.md

 requirement to make algorithms technology agnostic.
 In addition, we make it easy to combine legacy hand-drawn layouts and IP together with new layout generators.

+In the future, we plan on extend ACG to enable quick auto-routing.

 NOTE: ACG is currently in development, and is being slowly cleaned up for open-source consumption, use at your own risk!